astampoulis/website-source/content/blog/makam-tutorial-01.md

 constructs should be the "core" ones of the language, and which ones should be defined in terms of them?

 What does it mean to use the language?
-How do you write programs in it -- what's the syntax like, what information can one get about their programs (and how much of it can be inferred)?
-What do the constructs of the language mean -- how do you compute with them, how do they relate to the constructs in existing languages?
+How do you write programs in it — what's the syntax like, what information can one get about their programs (and how much of it can be inferred)?
+What do the constructs of the language mean — how do you compute with them, how do they relate to the constructs in existing languages?

 Coming up with answers to these questions is an iterative process: you can start with some answers, try to write example programs, see what works and what does not, and adapt accordingly.
-Implementing the language is quite crucial to this process: actually using the language reveals patterns that are important but that you couldn't necessarily have found otherwise -- so that informs how to refine the language further and what constructs to add.
+Implementing the language is quite crucial to this process: actually using the language reveals patterns that are important but that you couldn't necessarily have found otherwise — so that informs how to refine the language further and what constructs to add.

 Still, implementing a language takes a long time, which hinders this experimentation and refinement process.
-There is a long "feedback" loop involved between having a new language design idea and having a working (even toy-ish) implementation of it.
+There is *typically* a long feedback loop involved between having a new language design idea and having a working (even toy-ish) implementation of it... but there doesn't have to be!

-This is why I started working on the design and implementation of **Makam**, which is a **metalanguage**: a language to help with designing and implementing (prototypes of) new languages.
-It aims to minimize the feedback loop involved when designing a language, allowing you to iterate and validate your language ideas quickly.
+Minimizing this feedback loop is exactly why I have been working on the design and implementation of **Makam**, a **metalanguage** that helps with the design and implementation of (prototypes of) new languages.
+This way it allows you to iterate, validate and refine your language ideas quickly.

 Makam is a dialect of [λProlog](http://www.lix.polytechnique.fr/~dale/lProlog/) and is hence a *higher-order logic programming language* (more on what that means later); I worked on it